Trot (music): 1950s: Diversification and the 8th US Army Clubs

 After Japan's colonial rule over the Korean Peninsula and the Korean War, few remnants were left of the music industry since survival remained many people's priority.
 Record companies, most of which were founded in the colonial era, began to struggle.
 Yet vinyl records were the primary way to distribute music to the population since radios were not easy to purchase in the '50s; according to estimates, about 350,000 radios were supplied nationwide in 1959.
 National TV broadcasting began in 1956 and commercial TV broadcasting began in 1959.
 In 1957 US Army also built a transmitting station 'American Forces Korean Network' (AFKN).
 AFKN sometimes reached the largest US broadcaster abroad.
 In 2012 the previously independent AFKN was grouped under the 'AFN-Pacific Korea'.
 It's fair to say that AFKN unconsciously played for almost half a century the role of the US culture mediator.
-Many Koreans who were able to English had absorbed the western culture from this channel.
+Many Koreans who were able to understand English had absorbed the western culture from this channel.
 Mass media was a way to spread songs, another way was records.
 Songs were released as singles or, sometimes, as EPs.
 LP record album production began in 1958.